paologlim/mikamikuh.github.io/about.md

 ![boardgame](/img/about/boardgame.jpg)

 Board game is the most interesting game that I've ever played.
-When people play board game, they can be friend easily.
-I also like to think about tactics and rule of the board game.
+When people play board games, they become friendly.
+I also like to think about the tactics and rules of the board games.
 It makes my mind active!

 {% include JB/setup %}